PA Program News

-July edition of the second Crackin' the Case Newsletter, dedicated towards highlighting PA research relevant to current topics in the PA classroom.
+September edition Crackin' the Case Newsletter, dedicated towards highlighting PA research relevant to current topics in the PA classroom.

 April 2020 | Congratulations to our students, The Hudson Society, who were named the 2020 Outstanding Student Society by the American Association of Physician Assistants (AAPA)!
 Our students were selected for this prestigious award for their "service to the profession in public education and advocacy, public service and outreach, promotion of diversity, and professional involvement."

 March 2020 | Jensen Lewis, MSPAS, PA-C has earned the 2020 Scholarship in Teaching Award.
 This Award recognizes and honors medical educators in our community who have contributed substantially to the educational mission of our School.
 It is intended to stimulate systematic sharing of best practices in medical education.
 The applications undergo external peer review.
 Those that meet criteria for the award are recognized and honored at the School of Medicine Annual Education Retreat.
 This academic year, the retreat will be held on March 24, 2020 at the Tinkham Veale University Center

 Five students from the class of 2021 (Lauren Campbell, Connie Cheng, Rachelle Fair, Rosa Gonzalez, and Avantika Mundkur) have been named Association for Prevention Teaching and Research (APTR) Paul Ambrose Scholars for 2020.
 APTR is the professional organization, which represents faculty and students in the health professions dedicated to population-based and public health education.
 Our student scholars in this program will design and implement a health promotion or disease prevention project in our community while establishing relationships with local health leaders.
 Up to 35 students from health professions schools are selected for this prestigious scholarship each year.

 Click here to read more about their projects!